2020 candidate Warren proposes new tax on corporate profits

 Dubbing her pitch “the Real Corporate Profits Tax,” Warren wrote: “It will make our biggest and most profitable corporations pay more and ensure that none of them can ever make billions and pay zero taxes again.”

 The proposal would raise about $1 trillion of new revenue over 10 years, according to economists advising Warren’s campaign.
 She didn’t specify what that money would pay for.
+The new tax would be imposed on corporations’ total profits in the U.S. and overseas.

 The so-called wealth tax Warren proposed in January on about 75,000 of the nation’s highest-earning households would raise an estimated $2.75 trillion over 10 years, money that she later said would go partly toward creating a government-supported universal child care program.